aspose-pdf/Aspose.PDF-API-References/english/cpp/system/lequal/_index.md

 ### ReturnValue

-true if type check is successfull, false otherwise.
+true if type check is successful, false otherwise.

 ## See Also